mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 .. meta::
    :description:
-        Detailed steps on how images work in Krita
+        Detailed steps on how images work in Krita.

 .. metadata-placeholder